-To get a true sense of what this fabulous event is really all about, please click on the link below for a wonderful video scrapbook of the 2012 Taste of the Nation Portsmouth-- produced by Market Squared Media of Portsmouth.
+To get a true sense of what this fabulous event is really all about, please click on the link below for a wonderful video scrapbook of the 2013 and 2012 Taste of the Nation Portsmouth events-- produced by Market Squared Media of Portsmouth.
 We look forward to seeing you all again next year!

 Share Our Strength Seacoast—fighting childhood hunger on the Seacoast and beyond since 1994.

 The early years

 In 1994 after just 8 weeks of planning, the first Taste of the Nation Portsmouth was held at Barnstormers Restaurant on the Pease Tradeport.
 Affiliated with the national anti-hunger organization Share Our Strength, a Seacoast chapter was born.
 Over the course of the next few years, Share Our Strength Seacoast grew the Taste of The Nation Portsmouth, and expanded the variety of fund raising and educational events to include press luncheons, Concert for Hunger, Hunger Banquet, and Change Hunger.
 At the height of all these activities there were up to 45 volunteers working on the various projects.
 In 1996 Share Our Strength Seacoast raised the most money per-capita of any participating city in the nation in the fight against hunger.
 In just two years, their income had gone from $8000, to over $50,000 per year.
 They continue to raise the most per-capita of all Taste of the Nation cities throughout the U.S. and Canada.